marmelab/react-admin/docs/DataProviders.md

 Now all the requests to the REST API will contain the `Authorization: SRTRDFVESGNJYTUKTYTHRG` header.

-## Decorating your REST Client (Example of File Upload)
+## Decorating your Data Provider (Example of File Upload)

-Instead of writing your own REST client or using a third-party one, you can enhance its capabilities on a given resource.
+Instead of writing your own Data Provider or using a third-party one, you can enhance its capabilities on a given resource.
 For instance, if you want to use upload components (such as `<ImageInput />` one), you can decorate it the following way:

 ```jsx
 /**